The impact of projection effects on cluster observables: stacked lensing and projected clustering: Methods

 For comparison, we also define the ``true'' richness of each cluster in the mock catalog as follows.
 In the presence of projection effects, multiple halos or galaxies residing in different halos can be identified as a single cluster if those are aligned along the line-of-sight direction.
 We thus define the most massive halo in each identified cluster as the ``primary'' halo of the cluster, such that we can establish a one-to-one correspondence between the identified clusters and the primary halos in each simulation realization to avoid any double counting of halos or clusters in the statistics.
 We then define the ``true'' richness, $\lambda_{\rm true}$, for each cluster based on its primary halo, i.e.

-where the summation runs over all true member galaxies of the primary halo within $R_{\rm 200m}$.
-Note that even if a member galaxy is located at $R>R_{\rm c}$, we include it in the richness definition if $R<R_{\rm 200m}$.
-The true richness defined this way is simply the total number of central and satellite galaxies in the primary halo\footnote{When we consider the mock cluster catalog taking into account the aspherical shape of halo in Appendix~\ref{app:shape}, we also use the total number of central and satellite galaxies in the primary halo even if a satellite galaxy is at $R>R_{\rm 200m}$.}, and is an idealized definition for cluster richness.
+where the summation runs over all true member galaxies of the primary halo within $r_{\rm 200m}$.
+We use $r$ to describe a three-dimensional radius while $R$ is used for the projected radius.
+Note that even if a member galaxy is located at $r>R_{\rm c}$, we include it in the richness definition if $r<r_{\rm 200m}$.
+The true richness defined this way is simply the total number of central and satellite galaxies in the primary halo\footnote{When we consider the mock cluster catalog taking into account the aspherical shape of halo in Appendix~\ref{app:shape}, we also use the total number of central and satellite galaxies in the primary halo even if a satellite galaxy is at $R>r_{\rm 200m}$.}, and is an idealized definition for cluster richness.
 Note that $\lambda_{\rm true}$ is an integer number by definition.
 Furtheremore, there are a few cases that $\lambda_{\rm obs}=0$ even when $\lambda_{\rm true}>20$, because these halos are considered as a member of more massive halos.
 Also, clusters with $\lo<\lambda_{\rm true}$ can occur if some of satellite galaxies in the primary halo are outside the cutoff radius $R_{\rm c}$ in the cluster finding process.